HKUSTSMARTLab/hkust-smart-group/content/authors/haochen/_index.md

 user_groups:
   - Principal Investigator
 ---
-<p style="color:Tomato;">\\*New\\* Positions (including PhDs/RAs/Postdocs/Interns) are available on Machine Learning in Medical Imaging and Analysis.
+<p style="color:Tomato;">\*NEW\* Positions (including PhDs/RAs/Postdocs/Interns) are available on Machine Learning in Medical Imaging and Analysis.
 Strong self-motivation is preferred (<a href="https://hkustsmartlab.netlify.app/recruitment/">details</a>).
 If you are HKUST students and interested in doing research with me, please send me an email. </p>

 ## News